avj2352/ng2-primeng-components/README.md

 # Better Angular Directive using HostBinding, HostListener and Renderer2

+- With `HostBinding` you can bind to a particular property of the DOM Element you are sitting on.
+- With `HostListener` you can listen to the DOM events you are on.

 ```js
 import { Directive, OnInit, ElementRef, Renderer2, HostListener, HostBinding} from '@angular/core';